-Even though all may not benefit from the lifting of sanctions, it is certain that Iran is more attractive for the Turkish companies and enterprises, especially for US companies and US-related EU companies.
-Turkish Prime Minister, Ahmet Davutoğlu recently reaffirmed during his visit to Tehran: "We believe that Turkey-Iran relations will gain significant momentum in the economic field with the removal of embargoes."
+Even though all may not benefit from the lifting of sanctions, it is certain that Iran is more attractive for the Turkish companies and enterprises, than it is especially for US companies and US-related EU companies.
+"We believe that Turkey-Iran relations will gain a significant momentum in the economic field with the removal of embargoes," says Turkish prime minister, Ahmet Davutoglu.

-Iran's population of approximately 80 million people and high unemployment rate among the young and educated workforce may be tempting for Turkish enterprises.
-Along with the lifting of sanctions, Iran will now have access to its frozen billions of dollars which can be spent for investment, modernisation of the country and economic growth requiring goods and services to be imported from abroad.
-In addition, Government officials in Iran are now inviting foreign investors to invest in a bid to stabilise the economy and incentivise through methods including tax exemptions.
+Indeed, there is much excitement.
+Iran's population of approximately 80 million people and high unemployment rate among young and educated workforce may be tempting for Turkish enterprises.
+Along with the lifting of sanctions, Iran will now have access to its frozen billions of dollars which can be spent for investment, modernisation of country and economic growth requiring goods and services to be imported from abroad.
+In addition, government officials in Iran are now inviting foreign investors to invest in a bid to stabilise the economy and incentivise through methods including tax exemptions.

-Enter, the foreign investor

-Currently, incorporation of Iranian companies and investment by foreigners are regulated under Iran's Foreign Investment Promotion and Protection Act (FIPPA).
-Legally speaking, nich IC

-WWW.EMEOUTLOOKMAG.COM

-APPETITE FOR IRANIAN UNCERTAINTY
+FOREIGN INVESTMENT REGULATIONS

-FIPPA introduces many incentives and protections for foreign investors such as exchange rate securities, money transfer guarantees, arbitration as a dispute resolution method and fair compensation in case of any expropriation/nationalisation.
+Currently, incorporation of Iranian companies and investment by foreigners are regulated under the Iran's Foreign Investment Promotion and Protection Act (FIPPA).
+Legally speaking, FIPPA introduces many incentives and protections for foreign investors such as exchange rate securities, money transfer guarantees, arbitration as a dispute resolution method and fair compensation in case of any expropriation/nationalisation.
+Pursuant to the FIPPA, foreign investor is defined as non-Iranian natural persons and/or legal entities or Iranians using capital imported into Iran whether in cash and/or in kind (i.e. foreign capital).

-In order to enjoy such incentives and protections, foreign investors need to apply for a Foreign Investment License, which requires a large amount of documentation and paperwork.
+In order to enjoy such incentives and protections, foreign investors need to apply for a Foreign Investment License, which requires a large amount of documentation and paper work.
 The application process has two stages.
-First of all, the investor candidate has to identify and choose its investment project with consideration of the general principles of the FIPPA.
-Then, the investor candidate shall preliminary permit from the relevant Iranian organisation/ ministry considering the nature of the project as to submit such permit to the Organisation for Investment, Economic and Technical Assistance of Iran (OIETA) for their material and further evaluation on granting the Foreign Investment License.
+First of all, the investor candidate shall have to identify and choose its investment project with consideration of the general principles of the FIPPA.
+Then, the investor candidate shall preliminary permit from the relevant Iranian organisation/ministry considering the nature of the project as to submit such permit to the Organisation for Investment, Economic and Technical Assistance of Iran ("OIETA", the competent authority established under Iranian Ministry of Economic Affairs and Finance) for their material and further evaluation on granting the Foreign Investment License.
 Upon receipt of such permit and completion of other requirements, the application for Foreign Investment License can be filed before OIETA.
 Even in case of obtaining a permit from the relevant organisation/ ministry, the admissions for Foreign Investment License are still subject to several conditions.
-The investor may be required to sufficiently document its purpose of development and promotion of producing activities, mining, agriculture and services, and shall convince OIETA that its investment will result in economic growth, upgraded technology and/or increased employment opportunities.
+The investor may be required to sufficiently document its purpose of development and promotion of producing activities, mining, agriculture and services, and shall convince OIETA that its investment will result in economic growth, upgrade technology and/or increase employment opportunities.

-Furthermore, the value of the goods and services procured by foreign investment shall not have a market share of more than a quarter

-'In order to enjoy such incentives and protections, foreign investors need to apply for a Foreign Investment License, which requires a large amount of documentation and paperwork' in the relevant economic sector and more than 35 percent in the relevant subsector or field.
+Furthermore, the value of the goods and services procured by foreign investment shall not have a market share more than 25 per cent in the relevant economic sector and more than 35 per cent in the relevant sub sector or field.
 Once the Foreign Investment License is obtained, then the incorporation procedures may commence and the incentives and protections become applicable.